A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Where to Take Measurements from

-In sequential decision-making, \emph{Markov decision process} (MDP) computes an optimal policy for the robot when the transition model and the reward model are known.
-If the state of the target function is not fully observable, the belief can be used to represent the state, \ie, \emph{partially observable} MDP (POMDP). \cite{marchant2014sequential} formulate sequential Bayesian optimization as POMDP.
-They apply \emph{Monte-Carlo tree search} (MCTS) and UCB for trees to handle continuous state and observation spaces for spatial-temporal monitoring. \cite{morere2017sequential} redefine the reward function as a trade-off between exploration and exploitation of gradients in the form of Bayesian optimization POMDP.
+In sequential decision-making, \emph{Markov decision process} (MDP) computes an optimal policy for a robot when the transition model and reward model are known.
+If the state of the target function is not fully observable, a belief can be used to represent the state, \ie, \emph{partially observable} MDP (POMDP). \citet{marchant2014sequential} formulate sequential Bayesian optimization as POMDP.
+They apply \emph{Monte-Carlo tree search} (MCTS) and UCB to trees to handle continuous state and observation spaces for spatial-temporal monitoring. \citet{morere2017sequential} redefine the reward function as a trade-off between exploration and exploitation of gradients in the form of Bayesian optimization POMDP.
 They employ GP and MCTS to allow continuous non-myopic planning.
-As MCTS is limited to discrete actions, in their subsequent work~\citep{morere2018continuous}, they propose dynamically sampling promising actions based on MCTS to achieve continuous action spaces.
-This approach is incorporated by kernel-based trajectory generation from the theory of reproducing kernel Hilbert spaces which yields the properties of smoothness and differentiability. \cite{flaspohler2019information} propose a POMDP algorithm to localize and collect globally maximal samples from unknown and partially observable continuous environments. \cite{lauri2020multi2} study multi-agent active information gathering by policy graph improvement in a POMDP setting.
+Because MCTS is limited to discrete actions, in their subsequent work~\citep{morere2018continuous}, they propose dynamically sampling promising actions based on MCTS to achieve continuous action spaces.
+This approach is incorporated by kernel-based trajectory generation from the theory of reproducing kernel Hilbert spaces, yielding the properties of smoothness and differentiability. \citet{flaspohler2019information} propose a POMDP algorithm to localize and collect globally maximal samples from unknown and partially observable continuous environments. \citet{lauri2020multi2} study multi-agent active information gathering by policy graph improvement in a POMDP setting.